Minuscule 484: History

-According to the colophon on folio 258, the manuscript was written by monk Theodoros Hagiographita in the 6800 year from creation of the world, it means in 1292 CE in Thessalonica, monastery of Philokalos.
+According to the colophon on folio 258, the manuscript was written by monk Theodoros Hagiographita in the 6800 year from creation of the world, meaning in 1292 CE in Thessalonica, monastery of Philokalos.
 According to the note from 14th century on folio 8 verso, it was presented by monk Dositheos, son of the grammaticus Demetrios of Thessalonica, to the archon Alexios.
 Giovanni Saibante, of Verona, was its owner in the first half of the 18th century.

 It once belonged to Charles Burney, as codices 480, 481, 482, 485, and ℓ 184.
-It was purchased to the British Museum in 1818.
+It was purchased for the British Museum in 1818.

 The manuscript was examined and collated by Scrivener, who published its text in 1852.
 The manuscript was added to the list of New Testament manuscripts by Scrivener (571) and Gregory (484).
 Scrivener collated its text.
 It was examined by Henri Omont.

 It is currently housed at the British Library (Burney MS 21) in London.